Frequently asked questions - trips and courses

 Full details of our Covid-19 measures can be found here.

-We are currently only able to offer trips and courses on a 1:1 basis.
-We are taking bookings for March onwards, though we are limiting numbers until we have a better idea of the likely restrictions.
 If your course or trip can’t happen because of Covid-19 (whether because we can’t run it or you can’t travel to it), you will be guaranteed either a full refund or the option to reschedule at no cost.
 This applies even if you have to cancel at the last minute.

 Any gift vouchers bought or due to expire in 2020 be valid until at least the end of December 2021.
 Vouchers bought in 2021 will be similarly extended if the situation requires it.